BMW Clutch Kit Guide

 You may see mention of "6-puck", "8-puch", or "Button" clutches.
 Race and some HD clutches use a design with smaller individual clutch surfaces instead of a single larger "full-face" disc.
 The smaller clutch sections are known as pucks, puchs, pads, or buttons.
 All of these terms are interchangeable.
 A segmented clutch is slightly different where it has smaller contact patches but they are bonded to a full-face backing surface.
 In all cases the theory is the same - the smaller sections produce greater pressure for more clamping power while also reducing weight.
 The greater pressure is sometimes required with aggressive compounds like ceramic or Kevlar.
 The number of pucks varies based on the clutch material and intended use.

 One of the latest trends in clutch technology is the Twin Disc or Double-Clutch design.
 This uses multiple small clutch discs instead of a single larger disc.
 Although smaller, the multiple discs have greater surface area available, which means more torque capacity.
 But their small size provides a drastic weight savings.
-The vast majority of these kits are for serious track use with highly-tuned cars.
-The concept originated in muscle car drag racing and have really caught on in the drift world too.
-We used ceramic ultra-lite twin disc clutches on our World Challenge Touring Cars.
-Because their intended use is for the track, these are not very street-friendly.
-The ceramic and Kevlar materials makes them tricky to pull away from a stop and to drive smoothly.
-They are best at home on the race track.
+These kits can be set up for street, mixed-use, or full track use by varying the clutch disc materials and internal components.
+Although more expensive these Twin Disc kits offer huge increases in torque capacity and reliability.
+We've tried them and abused them and are very impressed with the punishment they can absorb.
+It's no surprise that this design has its roots in muscle car drag racing and then caught on in the drift world too.
+There are street-friendly organic discs available as a ultra-HD street clutch and also ceramic materials for dedicated track use.

 Perhaps their greatest advantage is in strength.
 The pressure plate gets a total redesign.
 Instead of using the traditional cast iron pressure plate design they use a machined aluminum or steel cover.
-This is not only lighter and stronger but does away with the failure-prone straps to make it more reliable as well.
+For the track/race kits this also does away with the failure-prone drive straps to make it more reliable as well.
 This makes the Twin Disc clutches ideal for drifting and clutch kicks, since this type of driving most often leads to strap failure on a traditional clutch.
+Street kits keep the drive straps to make engagement smoother and quieter.

 Another advantage is cost.
 Although the upfront cost is very expensive, the consumable costs are very low.
 Replacement clutch discs are less than what a OEM clutch kit costs.
 And the kit can be rebuilt in your home garage without special tools.
 When used correctly and under the right circumstances these clutches can last a very long time and hold up to whatever modifications you add.